developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templates/index.md

 ---
 title: SimulScan Pre-built Templates
 description: Zebra provides pre-built SimulScan Templates for specific industries that can be used as-is or modified as needed.
 All Templates can be downloaded from the /Public/templates folder of the Template Builder web site.
-Zebra assumes no responsibility for Templates.
 layout: list-apis.html
 automenu:
   items: